moderndatacompany/dataos.info/docs/products/data_product/templates/sales_360.md

 ## Design Phase

+The individual responsible for designing the Sales 360 data product is the Data Product Owner.

+### **Define entities and schema**

+For our use case, we define the following entities: Customer, Product, Transaction, and Channel.

 ### **Data Understanding and Exploration**

 In the design phase of a data product, we define the scope and structure of the data product and plan its development.
-To plan things in the design phase, we need to first look up at the various  data that is going to be integrated and will be making Sales360 data product.
+To plan things in the design phase, we need to first look up at the various  data that is going to be integrated and will be making `Sales360` data product.

 For this project, we aim to create a Sales 360 data product that will integrate various tables from multiple sources.
 These sources must be connected to DataOS using Depot.